 If we don’t hear from you again within 20 days of our response, then we’ll consider the matter resolved.
 We keep all complaints on file to help us monitor the numbers and types of complaints we receive and, where needed, make changes to our systems and services in response to your feedback.

-You might feel that the response you received from our Head of Customer Services didn’t resolve your complaint.
-In which case, you should escalate it to our Director of Service Delivery.
+You might feel that the response you received from our Head of Service Delivery didn’t resolve your complaint.
+In which case, you should escalate it to our Director of Marketing & Service Delivery.

 Please also remember to write ‘Complaint’ clearly in the subject line of your email.
 We’ll acknowledge your complaint within two working days, and come back to you with our final response within 10 working days.
 If we think it will take longer than this to look into it properly, we’ll get in touch within these 10 working days to let you know when you’ll get our final response.

 We’re dedicated to providing our customers with the best service possible.
 And we’re also committed to providing our staff with a safe and appropriate working environment.
 They have the right to be treated with respect and courtesy.
 We will not accept instances of verbal, written or physical harassment or abuse of our staff.

 If our staff are subjected to unacceptable actions or communications, we reserve the right to restrict or refuse access to our services (e.g. we may ask you to only correspond with us in writing or via a specific contact).

 Have a suggestion or comment, rather than a complaint?

 We always welcome feedback on any aspect of our policy, procedures or services – it helps us to see where we could do things differently.
 Please send any comments or suggestions to email@example.com – these will be passed on to the department or project team as soon as possible.